Fairhaven Branch Railroad: Trail conversion

-The Marion Pathway, constructed largely on the railroad right-of-way, is planned to be completed from Point Road through Marion Center to the Mattapoisett town line in 2021.
+The Marion Pathway, constructed largely on the railroad right-of-way, was planned to be completed from Point Road through Marion Center to the Mattapoisett town line in 2021.
 Mattapoisett plans to complete an additional 0.5 mile connecting segment to reach Industrial Drive from the Marion line; the state awarded $110,000 in construction funds in July 2020.
 As of November 2020, the 1.5 mile section along Industrial Drive was expected to begin construction in spring 2021.
 The remaining section through Mattapoisett will be completed at a later date.
-State funding for early planning of Pahse 2A in Mattapoisett was awarded in 2022.
+State funding for early planning of Phase 2A in Mattapoisett was awarded in 2022.

 Route

 The Fairhaven Branch Railroad, about 15 miles long from Fairhaven to Wareham, ran through the center of Fairhaven, past the Atlas Tack Company, through East Fairhaven into Mattapoisett, where the tracks turned north, across the present day U.S. Route 6 and east again, parallel to and just south of the current Interstate 195 (Rhode Island–Massachusetts).
 The tracks ran through Marion and connected with the main line to Cape Cod at West Wareham/Tremont.
 Another notable fact is that the line crossed 4 significant rivers, including the Nasketucket River in Fairhaven, the Eel River and Mattapoisett River in Mattapoisett, and the Sippican River in Marion.
 Part of the former stone arch bridge that once bridged the line over the Sippican River can be seen from I-195.